frogsupport/dragon-crud/README.md

 # Dragon-Crud

 A basic CRUD application

 ## How to Use

 This application utilizes several different technologies in the client and server folders.

 ### Client

 Run `yarn start` in the client subdirectory to start the react app.

 ### Server

 Run `npm run start` in the server subdirectory to start the server.

+### Notes

+The `npm run start` command for the server compiles the typescript down to the javascript which allows node to run it.
+Node is other wise not set up to just run typescript files.

 ## Getting Started with Create React App